btrplace/migrations-UCC-15/README.md

 ## Setup the environment

-### Get the scripts on the repository

 ### Create a custom image for g5k nodes

 Start from a g5k debian release:
 `kaenv3 -l`
 For example: `wheezy-x64-base`

+Once done, modify the `/etc/rc.local` file like [this one] (https://github.com/btrplace/migrations-UCC-15/blob/master/images/node/rc.local) , then put [this custom init script] (https://github.com/btrplace/migrations-UCC-15/blob/master/images/node/init_once) in `/etc/`

-Add the boot script <TO PROVIDE>, install and configure qemu and libvirt a patched version of qemu allowing to retrieve VMs' dirty pages informations is available here https://github.com/btrplace/qemu-patch
-Checkout the branch 'ucc-15'
+Finally, install and setup qemu and libvirt.
+A patched version of qemu taht allows to retrieve VMs' dirty pages informations is available [here] (https://github.com/btrplace/qemu-patch).
+Checkout the branch 'ucc-15' and follow informations on the wiki page to see how it works.

 ### Create a custom VM image